Mailing Address: 255 S. Central Campus Dr., Rm. 1400, Salt Lake City, UT 84112-0490

 Scholarships

-The department offers several merit-based and one need-based scholarship.
+The department offers several merit-based scholarships.
 Please see https://languages.utah.edu/undergraduate/scholarships/ for more information.

 Graduate Programs